zhenyatnk/LockType/README.md

    Event,
    Semaphore,

-Implementation of the sync objects made for Windovs, Posix, Linux, MacOS
+Implementation of the sync objects made for Windows, Posix, Linux, MacOS